Accounting policies

 If a KION Group entity enters into a finance lease as the lessor, the future lease payments to be made by the customer are recognised as lease receivables at an amount equal to the net investment in the lease.
 Interest income is allocated to each reporting period in order to ensure a constant return on the outstanding net investment in the lease.

-If the economic ownership of leased assets remains with a KION Group entity as the lessor under an operating lease, the assets are reported as leased assets in a separate item in the statement of financial position.
-The leased assets are carried at cost and depreciated over the term of the underlying leases.
+If the beneficial ownership of leased assets remains with a KION Group entity as the lessor under an operating lease, the assets are reported as leased assets in a separate item in the statement of financial position.
+The leased assets are carried at cost and depreciated on a straight-line basis over the term of the underlying leases.

-To fund leases, industrial trucks are generally sold to leasing companies.
-The industrial trucks are then leased back to entities in the KION Group (head lease), who sub-lease them to external end customers (described below as ‘sale and leaseback sub-leases’).
+To fund leases, industrial trucks are regularly sold to leasing companies.
+The industrial trucks are then leased back to entities in the Industrial Trucks & Services segment (head lease), who sub-lease them to external end customers (described below as ‘sale and leaseback sub-leases’).
 These long-term leases generally have a term of four to five years.
-If, in the case of sale and leaseback sub-leases, the risks and rewards incidental to the head lease are substantially borne by KION Group entities and are not transferred to the end customer, the corresponding assets are reported as non-current leased assets.
+If, in the case of sale and leaseback sub-leases, the risks and rewards incidental to the head lease are substantially borne by entities in the Industrial Trucks & Services segment, the corresponding assets are reported as leased assets within non-current assets.
+These leased assets are reported in the statement of financial position at the lower of the present value of the minimum lease payments and fair value.
 However, if substantially the risks and rewards incidental to the head lease are transferred to the end customer, a corresponding lease receivable is recognised.
 In both cases, the funding items for these long-term customer leases, which are funded for terms that match those of the leases, are recognised as lease liabilities.

 Rental assets are assets resulting from short-term rentals as well as industrial trucks in relation to which significant risks and rewards remain with the KION Group despite the trucks having been sold (‘sale with risk’).

 In an indirect end customer finance arrangement, industrial trucks are sold to finance partners who then enter into leases with end customers.
-If subsidiaries in the LMH and STILL segments provide material residual value guarantees or a customer default guarantee (‘sale with risk’), these transactions, which are classified as sale agreements under civil law, are recognised in accordance with the provisions relating to lessors with operating leases in conjunction with the IFRS principles for revenue recognition.
+If entities in the Industrial Trucks & Services segment provide material residual value guarantees or a customer default guarantee (‘sale with risk’), these transactions, which are classified as sale agreements under civil law, are recognised in accordance with the provisions relating to lessors with operating leases in conjunction with the IFRS principles for revenue recognition.
 In this case, the trucks are recognised as assets in the statement of financial position at their cost on the date of the sale and written down to their guaranteed residual value, or zero, on a straight-line basis over the period until the residual value guarantee or the customer default guarantee expires.
 If the KION Group provides a residual value guarantee, an amount equivalent to the residual value obligation is recognised under other financial liabilities.

 Other property, plant and equipment